iNotes and Dedications

 Pim?
 Well … Phil's sister has been naughty, so very naughty.
 Surprised?
 No?
 Well ... whatever.

 Phil of the Future - Gadgets & Gizmos DVD

 Enjoy four episodes of Phil of the Future (#109, 112, 115, 116), an episode (#116) audio commentary by Ricky Ullman, né Raviv, and then find yourself clicking through the 2121 Cybernetic Catalog to compile your shopping wish list of future gadgets.
 Eat your heart out Sears & Roebuck.

 Virtu-Goggles allow Phil and Keely to visit a virtual mall of the future where Phil becomes jealous of Keely's attention lavished upon Robby, their slick operating android waiter.

-Missive: Friendship can bloom into something new and beautiful.
+Missive: A friendship can bloom into something new and even more beautiful.

 202 "Versa Day"

 Squabbling switched siblings sent schoolward: Pim creates embarrassments for Phil, while Phil spends his time-out protecting Pim from the revenge of the Fashion Zombies.
 Our only episode featuring voice overs to share what Pim and Phil are thinking.